Electronic apex locator: History and uses

 conductive media in the canal.
 The impedance type apex locators have been demonstrated to be 80 to 95% accurate in identifying the apical foramen.
 Therefore after obtaining a reading, 1 to 2 mm is subtracted as the corrected working length.

 Electronic apex locators have been shown to be more accurate than radiography when determining the position of the apical foramen.
 All apex locators have two electrodes, one is connected to an endodontic instrument, the other is connected to the patient's body (on the lip or an electrode in his hand).
 The electrical circuit is completed, when the instrument is introduced into the root canal in an apical direction, and touches the periodontal tissues.

+Principle of operation

+The operating principle of modern electronic apex locators is based on the measurement of electrical impedance within the root canal system.
+An electrical circuit is formed between an endodontic file inserted into the root canal and an external electrode attached to the patient's oral mucosa.
+A small alternating current is passed through this circuit, and the device continuously measures changes in impedance as the file advances apically Impedance is the total resistance of electrical equipment to alternating current.